 Screening and assessment tools and protocols, psychometric testing

 Not all approaches to understanding a person’s suicidality are the same, whereby ‘screening’ and ‘assessment’ are inherently different, although each aim to bring a person to safety.
 Any tool should support you to better understand a person’s needs and respond accordingly.
 See ‘Workshops’ to register for skills based training in a range of screening or assessment techniques.

-The administration of a psychological screening tool, psychometric test or inventory should only be undertaken by professionals who have been trained in the administration and interpretation of such tools.
+The administration of an assessment tool, psychometric test or inventory should only be undertaken by professionals who have been trained in the administration and interpretation of such tools.
 There are significant risks and pitfalls in clinicians relying solely on a psychometric measure to determine suicide risk severity.
-Please see our articles and references/resources.
+Please see our articles and references/resources.s